 Intermediaries may only be engaged using a written agreement that includes anti- corruption provisions appropriate to the degree of risk presented by the Intermediary.

 When preparing reports and documents that the Company files with, or submits to, regulatory authorities, governmental agencies and stock exchanges, and preparing the Company's other public communications, Company Personnel should ensure that disclosures are full, fair, accurate, timely, and understandable.

 All Company Personnel must help ensure that reporting of business information, computerized, paper or otherwise, is accurate, complete, and timely.
 This includes accurately recording costs, sales, time sheets, vouchers, bills, payroll and benefits records, regulatory data, and other essential Company information.

 follow all accounting requirements, internal accounting controls and disclosure controls, and any other Company procedures for reporting financial information;

-never deliberately make a false or misleading entry in a report or record;
+record transactions in reasonable detail and never deliberately make a false or misleading entry in a report or record;

 never alter or destroy Company records except as authorized by established policies and procedures;